MatinSasan/I_learned_today/README.md

 `for (const [key, value] in someObject.entries())`.

 25/3/2022
 - an often used `CSS` shorthand `background` should best be avoided, as it can interfere with, for example, `background-color` and `background-image` to work properly.

+29/3/2022
+- React updates state in batches:
+in setState method, for example, updating through `setCount = () => count+1` within a function call multiple times would fail and still use the original, previous state as a reference, while using `setCount = prev => prev+1` by passing the `previous state` as an argument we can accomplish this.